 Distilled down, organisms have four basic responses to a changing environment: Migration, acclimation, adaptation, or extinction.
 Migration can be an effective strategy when moving to a more favorable microclimate is possible.
 For many sessile organisms, this takes considerable time, over the course of generations.
 Acclimatization, or the ability to gradually maintain tolerance to change is another strategy to respond to a changing environment.
 However, this ability is not equal among all species and some have much more narrow tolerance levels and individual ability to cope with changes.
 The third response, adaptation, is what I am extremely excited about investigating.
 Adaptation occurs at the metapopulation level via genetic changes, essentially altering the underlying machinery of the organism.

-In addition, I am also collaborating with National Oceanic and Atmospheric Administration — Locally, as the He’eia National Estuarine Research Reserve System Graduate Research Fellow, and throughout the Pacific as a partnering scientist with NOAA’s Ecosystem Sciences Division’s aboard several Pacific Reef Assessment and Monitoring Program research cruises.
+In addition, I am also collaborating with National Oceanic and Atmospheric Administration — Locally, as the Heʻeia National Estuarine Research Reserve System Graduate Research Fellow, and throughout the Pacific as a partnering scientist with NOAA’s Ecosystem Sciences Division’s aboard several Pacific Reef Assessment and Monitoring Program research cruises.

 Since I began diving in the field, my perception of the ocean has very much changed for the better.
 I am very fortunate to have had opportunities to see the system I love and study.
 My personal fascination has led to an enthusiasm for underwater photography.
 I use this hobby as a channel to share what I see with others that may not be able to have the same opportunities.
 I would recommend anyone who has been curious about diving to take any opportunity you can to get out there and explore.
-I am a NAUI Divemaster and would be happy to accompany any other enthusiastic divers!”
+I am a NAUI Divemaster and would be happy to accompany any other enthusiastic divers!